odraese/historyparser/README.md

 allows easy enhancing it for other scenarios.

 ### Configuration
-The tool takes two arguments.
-The first one is the path to the directory,holding the query_data and dag_data directories.
+The tool takes three arguments.
+The first one is the name of a event processor class (within the ``processors`` package.
+The second one is the path to the directory,holding the query_data and dag_data directories.
 This can either be a local directory or also a HDFS path.
-The second parameter takes the filename for the report to generate.
-Both paths are also specified in the ```pom.xml``` file to have standard parameters for Maven based program execution.
+The third parameter takes the filename for the report to generate.
+All three parameters are also specified in the ``pom.xml`` file to have standard parameters for Maven based program execution.
 You need to adjust the arguments in the POM if you want to run the program via Maven.

 ###  Starting the tool
 ```
-mvn compile exec:java -Dexec.args="/sourcePath targetFile.txt"
+mvn compile exec:java -Dexec.args="TaskTimeEventProcessor /sourcePath targetFile.txt"
 ```

+## Current event processors
+**Both processors extract and work on LLAP related tasks only!**

+* ``TaskFeatureExtractor`` is parsing the dag_data for HistoryEventProto and writes each task finish event as a single line with its counter values to the report.
+It is good to produce a text file that can be mined for specific task features.
+* ``TaskTimeEventProcessor`` is aggregating task execution times (min/max/count/avg/stdDev) and write these aggregates to the report.
+So, it produces basic LLAP application statistics.

 ### Extending
 New scenarios can be added by
-* implementing a ```EventProcessor```, which handled the event stream
+* implementing a ``EventProcessor``, which handled the event stream
-* specifying the ```EventProcessor``` in ```App```
+* specifying the ``EventProcessor`` in ``App.setupFor`` method
-* configuring event maximum, filters, ... in ```App```
+* configuring event maximum, filters, ... in ``App``

 ### Dependencies
 * The project defines multiple Tez libraries as dependencies, which are downloaded by Maven upon first compile.
-* Based on amount of source data and ```EventProcessor``` implementation, you might need to increase the heap size of your JVM like ```-Xmx8G -XX:+UseG1GC -XX:+UseStringDeduplication```
+* Based on amount of source data and ``EventProcessor`` implementation, you might need to increase the heap size of your JVM like ``-Xmx8G -XX:+UseG1GC -XX:+UseStringDeduplication``